GeneralD/project-template-hardhat-erc721a-upgradeable/README.md

-# NFT project powered by CTO in ANIM.JP
+# NFT project powered by YUMENOSUKE

+Usage:

+This is a full-project template for [Cannon](https://github.com/GeneralD/cannon).

 Try running some of the following tasks: